-It begins with paperwork – first, the chosen administrator of a person’s will must file their will and death certificate with a probate court, to get the will legitimized and begin the distribution of the estate.
-If no will exists, then the probate process will start regardless, instead referring to California’s existing intestate laws to determine how much of what will go to whom, and for what purpose.
+It begins with paperwork – first, the chosen administrator of a person’s will must file their will and death certificate with a probate court to get the will legitimized and begin the estate's distribution.
+If no will exists, then the probate process will start regardless, instead referring to California’s existing intestate laws to determine how much of what will go to whom and for what purpose.

 Intestate laws in California, to be concise, require that roughly half of what the decedent owned goes to their surviving spouse, while the rest goes to their next of kin, beginning with their surviving children.
 The spouse also receives full ownership of all previously jointly-owned/community property.

-Due to the sheer length of the process, probate spells out two things: a financial cost, and a cost of time.
+Due to the sheer length of the process, probate spells out two things: a financial cost and time.
 The estate is tied up for the duration of the probate process, with a minimum period levied to ensure that any creditors can contact those in charge of the estate and prove that the deceased has a debt to be paid.

 Meanwhile, both the administrator/executor of the estate and the attorney in charge of assisting the family and sorting through the paperwork need to be paid a share of the estate to go through with the probate process.
-While the amount paid is limited by law based on the size of the estate, it can still be a sizeable amount of money as time goes by.
+While the amount paid is limited by law based on the estate's size, it can still be a sizeable amount of money as time goes by.

-Once the court decides the will is legitimate and no other family member objects or contests with a version of their own or an accusation of coercion, the administrator is given powers by the state to “administer the will”.
-That involves making a complete inventory of the estate, valuing the estate (which typically involves the services of professional valuators, especially in the case of vintage goods and jewelry), and finally, taking care of all newspaper announcements, creditors, incoming debts, financial obligations, and the distribution itself.
+Once the court decides the will is legitimate and no other family member objects or contests with a version of their own or an accusation of coercion, the administrator is given powers by the state to “administer the will.”
+This involves:

 The probate process can be lengthy, and being a public matter, it also reveals the contents of an estate to the public record through the will.
 For those with large and complicated estates, or if you would rather keep the details of your estate planning private, there are alternatives to the lengthy probate process.

 There are other estate planning tools capable of bypassing probate.
-Certain ownership clauses allow you to name beneficiaries, so that when you die, that property or the contents of that account pass onto said beneficiary.
+Certain ownership clauses allow you to name beneficiaries so that when you die, that property or the contents of that account pass onto the said beneficiary.
 These are payable-on-death accounts and transfer-on-death properties, which recently include vehicles in California.